 Modern Law and Studies

-When European settlers colonized America, they tried to suppress the use of peyote by making it illegal.
+When European settlers colonized America, they tried to suppress the Natives use of peyote by making it illegal.
 They viewed its use as sacrilegious to the Christian faith and its beliefs.
-The natives fought for their rights and were exempt from the law in the USA under The American Indian Religious Freedom Act in 1994.

-Recently, Scientists have been studying the active compound in the peyote cactus (mescaline) with promising results for treating addiction, depression, and post traumatic stress disorder (PTSD).
-There are still studies that need to be done, but many people believe that psychedelics could be very beneficial for people struggling with these afflictions.
+Recently, scientists have been studying mescaline (the active compound in the peyote cactus) with promising results for treating addiction, depression, and post-traumatic stress disorder (PTSD).
+While further research is still needed, growing evidence suggests that psychedelics like mescaline could offer significant benefits for people struggling with these conditions.

 Peyote Cactus Cultivation

-The rich history and psychoactive properties of the peyote cactus have peaked interest among many people in recent years.
+The rich history and psychoactive properties of the peyote cactus have peaked interest among many hobby growers in recent years.
 Its cultivation is legal in several countries, including Canada, and has become very popular, spreading as far as Thailand.

 Conclusion